BuweiChen/Snake-GA/README.md

 ### Training Data

 I've included some of the training data that I've backed up in case of catastrophic failure.
-They are kind of funny looking, especially the "saved population" ones: since I decided to story every neuron connection of every snake of the generation in a text file, the file is atrociously large.
+They are kind of funny looking, especially the "saved population" ones: since I decided to store every neuron connection of every snake of the generation in a text file, the file is atrociously large.
 I get a good laugh out of them every time I look.

 ### Poster